DavidTsangHW/IBAPI/README.md

 1. Download the entire Github as zip to your Windows 10
 2. Install IBAPI with the installer (You can download from IB for latest version)
-3. Setup TWS / IB Gateway
+3. Setup TWS / IB Gateway (Follow steps in IB or see screen capture)
 4. Run the python script